Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 Preveal is not a clinical tool.
 It does not diagnose, classify, or treat any condition.
 What it does is position itself precisely in the gap that this report documents: between the body signal and the clinical label, between the search query and the formal support system, between "I feel something" and "I know what to do about it."

 The non-diagnostic body-signal reflection framework that Preveal uses is grounded in the observation that emotional awareness may begin in the body before it is fully translated into language.
-In a data environment where "panic attack symptoms" is up 500% and "does anyone else feel this" is a breakout query, the need for a non-judgmental space to notice and name body-level experience, before a clinical label is required, appears to reflect a genuine and growing need.
-It is addressing one visible mode of emotional processing reflected in search behaviour: people trying to name, manage, and make sense of body-felt distress before it becomes a formal clinical label.
+In a data environment where "panic attack body signals" is up 500% and "does anyone else feel this" is a breakout query, the need for a non-judgmental space to notice and name body-level experience — before a clinical label is required — appears to reflect a genuine and growing need.
+Preveal is addressing one visible mode of emotional processing reflected in search behaviour: people trying to name, manage, and make sense of body-felt distress before it becomes a formal clinical label.

-World Happiness Report 2026 scores reflect cognitive life evaluation via the Cantril Ladder.
-They are not measures of moment-to-moment affect, physiological wellbeing, or pre-linguistic emotional experience.
+World Happiness Report 2026 scores reflect cognitive life evaluation via the Cantril Ladder — not measures of moment-to-moment affect or pre-linguistic emotional experience.

-Global Mental Health Crisis Index 2026 is a community-compiled dataset hosted on Kaggle (compiled by A. Taqi Shah), not an official institutional index.
-Its stated sources include WHO Mental Health Atlas 2024, GBD Study 2023 (IHME), Our World in Data (March 2026), OECD 2024, and DataReportal 2025.
+Global Mental Health Crisis Index 2026 is a community-compiled dataset, not an official institutional index.
 Individual data points should be cross-checked against primary sources before citing independently.
 Cross-country comparisons are further limited by differences in diagnostic infrastructure and reporting systems.

 Girgis et al. (2026) is an article-in-press at time of this report's publication.
 Findings are from the pre-publication manuscript and may be subject to revision before final publication.